 The tears are not for themselves; these are tears of sheer frustration for the children they leave behind and the worry they have for their future.

-And, for them, this is the motivation for becoming a foster carer and providing Step Down care, for they know that if children don’t have this support, they will be extremely vulnerable.
+And, for them, this is the motivation for becoming a Step-Down foster carer because they know that if children don’t have this support, they will become very vulnerable.

 It is important to create positive relationships and develop trust with children.

-Professionals in care know that it is vital to create positive relationships and build trust with them.
-Sadly, children in care often see a high turnover of staff and witness new faces coming and going all the time; it is another new face to get used to when they awake.
+Foster carers know how important it is to have positive relationships, and building trust with children is not easy and takes time.
+Sadly, children in care get used to a high staff turnover; they see new faces coming and going all the time; and for them, it is another new face to get used to.

-Inconsistency of care makes it hard for children to form positive relationships, and if they do, the repeated trauma that children feel when, once more, the person they have learned to trust leaves them.
-Subsequently, the pattern repeats itself, and children are left feeling abandoned.
+This inconsistency of care makes it difficult for children to form positive relationships, and when they do, the trauma that children feel when, once more, the person they have learned to trust leaves them grows stronger.
+Subsequently, the pattern repeats itself endlessly, and children are left feeling abandoned.

-Sadly, children lose faith and often become de-sensitised to their feelings.
-After all, they know that many staff don’t want to be there; it is just a job.
+Sadly, children lose faith; they become de-sensitised to their feelings because they feel that the staff doesn’t want to be there; it is just a job.